This page tells you about MRI scans. You can find the following information

 Some people feel a bit claustrophobic (closed in) when they are having a scan.
-If you think you are likely to feel this way, tell the radiographers before the day of your scan.
+If you think you are likely to feel this way, contact the MRI department before the day of your scan.
 If necessary, you can have a tablet or injection to calm you.
-If you need a sedative, it needs to be organised in advance so if you think you'll need one, do ring the department as soon as your appointment comes through.
 If your radiographers know that you are nervous, they will take extra care in making sure you are comfortable and understand what is going on.
 Keeping your eyes closed sometimes helps.
 And in some centres it may be possible for you to take in some favourite music that the radiographers can play through your headphones to help pass the time.

 MRI is very safe because of the checklist you fill in beforehand.
 There are some people who cannot have an MRI but the checklist will make sure this is picked up.
 The scan uses magnetism, so metal will affect it.
 If you have certain types of metal surgical clips, metal pins or plates or a pacemaker inside your body, you cannot have an MRI scan.

-Very, very rarely, someone has an allergic reaction to the contrast medium injection.
+Very rarely, someone has an allergic reaction to the injection of dye.
 The reaction most often starts with sweating, rash and difficulty breathing.
 The doctors and radiographers will know what to do if you have this type of reaction.

 Generally you won't be given an MRI scan if you are pregnant, particularly during the first 3 months, but it can be done if absolutely necessary.
 Contact the MRI department before your appointment if you are pregnant or breast feeding.

 It can take time for test results to come through.
 How long will depend on why you are having the scan.
 Usually, a specialist in MRI sees the scan and dictates a report to be typed up.
 The report is then sent to your specialist, who gives the results to you.
 If your GP has sent you for the test, the results will be sent directly to the GP surgery.